 2. The President shall, under the authority of the Trustees, have full power to administer the day to day affairs of the College and to act for the College in the case of emergencies.
 Within policy guidelines established by the Trustees, the President shall employ such faculty and administrative personnel as is needed.
-The appointment by the President of the Vice President for Academic Affairs and Dean of the Faculty, Vice President for College Relations, Vice President for Finance and Administration, Vice President for Student Life and Dean of Students, Vice President and Dean of Admission and Financial Aid and the Director of Athletics shall be subject to approval by the Trustees, and subject to the provisions of paragraph 3 of Article I of the Davidson College Constitution relating to consultation by the President with the Executive Committee of the Faculty in the case of a nomination to any of the offices therein specified.
+The appointment by the President of the Vice President for Academic Affairs and Dean of the Faculty, Vice President for College Relations, Vice President for Finance and Administration, Vice President for Student Life and Dean of Students, Vice President and Dean of Admission and Financial Aid, Vice President and General Counsel, and the Director of Athletics shall be subject to approval by the Trustees, and subject to the provisions of paragraph 3 of Article I of the Davidson College Constitution relating to consultation by the President with the Executive Committee of the Faculty in the case of a nomination to any of the offices therein specified.
 The President shall be the official medium of communication between members of the Faculty, students and administrative personnel, and the Trustees.
 The President shall have the privilege of the floor at all meetings of the Trustees and of the Trustee committees.
 The President shall recommend to the Trustees what member or members of his or her staff shall have power to act officially for the College in his or her absence.
-In the case of disability of the President the Trustees or the Executive Committee shall appoint someone to act on the President's behalf during the time of his or her disability.
+If the President is unable to serve, as determined by the Trustees, the Trustees or the Executive Committee shall appoint someone to act on the President's behalf.

-3. The President shall grant scholarships in accordance with such rules as the Faculty may prescribe, and as may be approved by the Trustees' Academic and Educational Policy Committee.
+3. The President shall have authority to grant scholarships, subject to any limitations established by the Trustees.
 He or she shall have authority to call on any member, officer, or committee of the Faculty, or any officer of the College, for reports and may transmit said reports to the Trustees, or incorporate the same in his or her report to that body.
 He or she shall make regular reports to the Trustees concerning the state of the College.
 He or she shall make such other reports to the Trustees or its Committees as may be required from time to time.